thebsilverstein/utep-interactive-spring-2021/README.md

-Assets for UTEP Special Topics in Art: Interactive II course taught by Brandon Silverstein.
+Assets for Special Topics in Art: Interactive II.

+UTEP
+Spring 2021